JonasRudolph/playground/README.md

-### shared - A repo for random stuff I want to remember
+### remember - A repository for stuff I want to remember